LxxxtSec/CVE/CVE_1.md

 **Baidu Netdisk Video**: [https://pan.baidu.com/s/1k5EVdGBMxD7mUocgk9qHJg?pwd=879](https://pan.baidu.com/s/1k5EVdGBMxD7mUocgk9qHJg?pwd=879p) **(Extraction Code: 879p)**

 ## Vulnerability Location
-+ The vulnerability is located in the `setSmartPowerManagement` function, where the `time` parameter's length is not restricted, resulting in a stack overflow.
++ The vulnerability is located in the `ShutdownSetAdd` function, where the `time` parameter's length is not restricted, resulting in a stack overflow.

 ## Vulnerability Impact
 + Attackers can exploit this vulnerability to crash the router, disrupting its services.